sidduganeshsid/JAVAstackRepo/A1JAVAlang/notes/readme.md

 ## 23. Compiler vs Interpreter
 interpreter and compiler are used for translating our programs into the machine language and executing them

-compiler translates the entire program at once and then executes the program
+compiler translates the entire program at once and then executes the program. separate compiled file is created.

-interpreter translates the program line by line and then executes the program
+interpreter translates the program line by line and then executes the program.each time translation is done during execution.

-interpreter language are easy to debug and learn compiler languages are fast and efficient and difficult to debug java is both compiled and interpreted language
+(line by line translation and execution.) interpreter language are easy to debug and learn compiler languages are fast and efficient and difficult to debug java is both compiled and interpreted language